(Lancaster, CA, USA)

 Calculate Crochet Gauge

-What should you do farther with that new (your own) gauge?
-Just recalculate dimensions of your top (sweater, dress, what ever) according to your new gauge.
-Here is an example how to calculate necessary number of stitches and rows.
+What should you do further with that new (your own) gauge?
+Just recalculate the dimensions of your top (sweater, dress, whatever) according to your new gauge.
+Here is an example how to calculate the necessary number of stitches and rows.

 One more thing.
-It does not sound good when they are talking about calculating gauge for rows based on 2-inche swatch.
-On those pages I gave above you can find explanation why it does not sound right.
+It does not sound good when they are talking about calculating gauge for rows based on a 2-inch swatch.
+On those pages I gave above you can find an explanation why it does not sound right.
 I would try to crochet a swatch at least 4-5 inches long and recheck your gauge again based on that longer swatch.

 Good luck with your project!